-Midlands Enterprise Universities is led by the Vice Chancellor of each of our seven member universities, supported by their senior representatives.
+Midlands Enterprise Universities is led by the seven Vice Chancellors of our member universities, supported by their senior representatives.

 Vice Chancellors Board

 Incorporating a heritage that reaches as far back as 1843, Birmingham City University today focuses on practice-led, knowledge-based learning, providing students with access to cutting-edge facilities and real-world experience.
 Students are placed at the heart of everything the University does, giving them the best opportunities for future success.

 Birmingham City University is the largest producer of creative professionals outside the South East, with an internationally renowned provision that includes both a specialist music conservatoire and drama school, as well as Europe’s largest jewellery school.
 The School of Jewellery was given the prestigious Queen’s Anniversary Prize.
 This was awarded in recognition of the outstanding work of the School of Jewellery in providing education for the jewellers of the future and providing its expertise in the restoration of national heritage finds, such as the Staffordshire Hoard.

 The University has invested £340 million in its campuses and facilities, including a major expansion of its largest campus, situated in the heart of the UK’s second city, and a £41 million extension at the City South Campus – with specialist laboratories for its new courses in sport and life sciences.